sttyerase/random-stuff/Notions.md

 4. I am not a statistic.
 Why does everyone continually insist on treating me like one?
 5. Statistics help us understand the world around us.
 Simple statistics will not help me understand you fully.
 6. Fifty per cent of all statistics are wrong.
+7. Many paths lead to the top of the mountain.
-7. No path to the top of the mountain is the correct path.
+   No path to the top of the mountain is the correct path.
    Some paths are easier than others.
 The easiest path is not necessarily the best path.
    Some paths require certain tools.
 Other paths require different tools.
    Only the path you choose matters.